 Family Involvement in Treatment Programs

 Once a family has communicated their determination to see their loved one through treatment, they will begin locating the right treatment program for their situation.
 While outpatient programs can be beneficial, they allow the patient to stay at home where the transition to recovery may get muddled by family habits.
-Inpatient treatment programs allow participants to undergo 24/7 rehabilitation while giving the family the opportunity to analyze their contribution to the problem.
+Inpatient treatment programs enable participants to undergo 24/7 rehabilitation while giving the family the opportunity to analyze their contribution to the problem.
 This gives them the chance to adjust their habits before their loved one returns.
-By becoming involved in the treatment process, family members may become aware of destructive tendencies in their own lives that have not yet come to a head, preventing greater problems in the future.
-By seeking help as a family, problems of codependency, anger problems, and even generational drug problems can be addressed in a calm environment where help is available.
+By becoming involved in the treatment process, family members may become aware of destructive tendencies in their own lives that have not yet come to a head, preventing more significant problems in the future.
+By seeking help as a family, issues of codependency, anger problems, and even generational drug problems can be addressed in a calm environment where support is available.
 Further, when the patient’s rehabilitation goals and objectives are shared with family members in a professional setting, achieving them will be much more likely after the treatment ends.

 Substance abuse, alcoholism, and other addictions do not have to sound a death knell for families.
 When challenges are met by family members determined to band together as a team, it can result in relationships stronger than ever.
 When a family is willing to yield to the truth, the truth shall make them free.